debugging-assumptions/debugging-assumptions.github.io/README.md

 ### AFL and APR Experiments

+In a controlled experiment, we analyzed the effectiveness of 19 fault localization techniques under the presence and absence of these assumptions.
+We analyzed the impact of the assumptions on 2 popular automated program repair (APR) tools.

 In the automated fault localization (AFL) and automated program repair (APR) experiments, we employed 4 bug datasets (CoreBench, SIR, IntroCLass and Codeflaws) including a high variance of bugs (real, seeded, mutated) and a varying complexity and maturity of programs.

 <p style="text-align: center;">